hariszaf/darn/README.md

 ## Output

-Once you run DARN against your sample, you will get a Krona interactive plot, in `.html` format as the one here:
+Once you run DARN against your sample, you will get 2 Krona interactive plots, in `.html` format as the one here:

 <img src="https://raw.githubusercontent.com/hariszaf/darn/main/figures/darn_krona.png" width="800" height="500">

+The first Krona plot, is based on the likelihood values of the best hit assignments of your query sequences.
+This way, you may have an overview of what is most likely to actually have on your sample.
-For a more thorough look on such a plot, just cilck [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/hariszaf/darn/main/analysis/marine_dark_matter.html).
+For a more thorough look on such a Krona, just cilck [here](https://htmlpreview.github.io/?https://github.com/hariszaf/darn/blob/main/analysis/final_outcome/darn_marine_part_likelihood.krona_plot.html).

-You will also get the a `.newick` and a `.jplace` file with the assignments on the tree as well as the `.profile` that was used to get the Krona plot.
+The second Krona plot, is based on a binary interpretation of the best hits assignments of your sequences, meaning that no matter the likelihood value of the best hit of each query, we treat all the assignments as equal to get a quantitative overview of the assignments.
+For more click [here](https://htmlpreview.github.io/?https://github.com/hariszaf/darn/blob/main/analysis/final_outcome/darn_marine_part_pres_abs.krona_plot.html).

+The Krona plots are accompanied by the profiles they came from and by a `.json` file with all the qurey assignments per domain (Bacteria, Archaea, Eukaryota) and a series of `.fasta` files; one for each domain found, with the sequences that have been assigned to it.

 You may have a look on the DARN output over [here](https://github.com/hariszaf/darn/tree/main/analysis).